kodaho/manen/docs/source/manen/manen.rst

 API Documentation
 -----------------

-Examine directly the code to discover all features proposed by :py:mod:`manen`
+Explore directly the code to discover all features proposed by :py:mod:`manen`

 .. toctree::
    :maxdepth: 4